-- Potential stormwater capital projects for county implementation or referral to other organizations
+- Potential stormwater capital projects for county implementation or referral to other organizations.

-- Management and policy recommendations
+- Management and policy recommendations.

-- Natural resource information
+- Natural resource information.

-Descriptions of potential projects and recommended program management actions are provided to county programs, including the Public Works CWP and Stormwater Capital Improvement Program (SCIP), several programs within the Department of Community Development, and the county's ESA Program.
+Descriptions of potential projects and recommended program management actions are provided to county programs, including the Public Works CWP and Stormwater Capital Improvement Program (SCIP), the Department of Community Development, the Department of Community Planning, and the county's ESA Program.
 Potential project or leveraging opportunities are also referred to local agencies, groups, and municipalities as appropriate.